SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 they will be automatically used to *undistort* the images in the *Track* and the *Record* tabs.
 To use this functionality, you must provide a folder containing a series (e.g. 10) of images acquired with the same lens and parameters as the video and containing a reference chessboard.
-For each image, the location and angle of the pattern must be altered to provide a good sampling of the space.
+For each image, the location and angle of the pattern must be altered (by placing the board differently under the lens) to provide a good sampling of the space.
 Also, the whole pattern must reside within the image as it will be automatically detected.
 A printable template which will work with the default parameters can be found at http://docs.opencv.org/2.4/_downloads/pattern.png.
 Please make sure that the pattern is printed on a flat and